Project Location

 With decades of experience, we have a team of internal experts to take projects from conception and make them a reality.
 Our team works in close consultation with government agencies and key stakeholders to site, build and operate our facilities responsibly.
 To learn more about our approach to project development, click here.

-The Hand Hills Storage Project is currently in the ‘Assessment Stage’ (Stage 2) of the Alberta Electric System Operator’s (AESO) Connection Process, and we plan to submit a regulatory application to the Alberta Utilities Commission (AUC) in fall 2024.
+The Hand Hills Storage Project is currently in the ‘Technical & Contract Stage’ (Stage 3) of the Alberta Electric System Operator’s (AESO) Behind the Fence Connection Process, and in December 2024 we submitted a regulatory application to the Alberta Utilities Commission (AUC).

 Information regarding the AUC review process and how you can participate can be found at www.auc.ab.ca.
 The earliest construction start date for the Project is anticipated to be early 2026, with commercial operation beginning in late 2026.